 Upon receipt of a PMA application, the FDA makes a threshold determination as to whether the application is sufficiently complete to permit a substantive review.
 If the FDA determines that the PMA application is sufficiently complete to permit a substantive review, the FDA will accept the application for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the PMA.
 An FDA review of a PMA application generally takes one to two years from the date the PMA application is accepted for filing, but may take significantly longer.
 The review time is often significantly extended by the FDA asking for more information or clarification of information already provided in the submission.
 During the review period, an advisory committee, typically a panel of clinicians, will likely be convened to review and evaluate the application and provide recommendations as to whether the device should be approved.
 The FDA is not bound by the recommendations of the advisory panel.
-Toward the end of the PMA review process, the FDA generally will conduct an inspection of the manufacturer's facilities to ensure that the facilities are in compliance with applicable GMP requirements.
+Toward the end of the PMA review process, the FDA generally will conduct an inspection of the manufacturer's facilities to ensure that the facilities are in compliance with the Quality System ("QS") regulation, which imposes certain procedural and documentation requirements upon the Company with respect to manufacturing and quality assurance activities.
+The QS regulation revises the previous GMP regulation and imposes certain enhanced quality requirements that are likely to increase the cost of compliance, including design controls.